-Serious acute kidney injury: More common than everDecember 6th, 2012 in Diseases, Conditions, Syndromes /
+Serious acute kidney injury: More common than everDecember 6, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Acute kidney injury (AKI), an abrupt or rapid decline in kidney function, is a serious and increasingly prevalent condition that can occur after major infections, major surgery, or exposure to certain medications.
 The incidence rates of the most serious form of AKI—which requires dialysis—increased rapidly in all patient subgroups in the past decade in the United States, and the number of deaths associated with the condition more than doubled, according to a study appearing in an upcoming issue of the Journal of the American Society of Nephrology (JASN).